iWriteGigs

 Question #15

-A Older people are more sensitive to drugs.
+A Older people metabolize drugs more rapidly.

 B Older people have increased hepatic, renal, and gastrointestinal function.

-C Older people have lower ratios of body fat and muscle mass.
+D Older people have lower ratios of body fat and muscle mass.

 Question #17